Authority: Vice Chancellor and Dean for Academic and Student Affairs (DASA)

 2.2 Student Organizations must have at least six (6) members in order to be eligible for registration.

 2.4 A copy of the organization’s constitution must be submitted at the time of registration.
+Any revisions to an organization constitution must be submitted to Student Leadership and Engagement within 30 days of the revision date.

 3.1 Student Organizations are voluntary associations led by NC State students, which are legally separate entities from the university.
 Because they are voluntary associations, Student Organizations may not use “NC State” in their names other than to identify that the organization is located at NC State (i.e. “at NC State”), and they may not represent or imply that they speak for or in the name of the university.
 A Student Organization’s use of the university’s marks must comply with RUL 01.25.01—Trademark Licensing Rules.